mfactory-lab/ic-solana/README.md

 ## Overview

-**Solana RPC** is a solution that bridges [Solana](https://solana.com/) with the [Internet Computer](https://internetcomputer.org/).
+**IC-Solana** is a solution that connects the [Internet Computer](https://internetcomputer.org/) with [Solana](https://solana.com/).
 It allows developers to build decentralized applications (dApps) on the Internet Computer with functionality comparable to traditional Solana dApps.
 This integration combines the capabilities of both blockchain networks, making it easier to develop cross-chain applications and expand the possibilities for decentralized solutions.

 ## Quick start